AOMediaCodec/av1-spec/annex.e.decoder.model.md

 If buffer_removal_time[ i ] is signaled, it shall have a value greater or equal than the equivalent value that would have been assigned if the decoder model was decoding frames in the resource availability mode.

+Conformance requirements based on a decoder model are not applicable to a bitstream with seq_level_idx equal to 31.

 In addition to these, a conformant bitstream shall satisfy the constraints specified in the following sections.

 #### Decoder buffer delay consistency across RAP (applies to decoding schedule mode)